balazsmiklos85/fibs_algo_challenges/README.md

-# FIBS Hungary algo challenges
+# My FIBS algo challenges

 My solutions to the "algo challenges" at work.
 Take them with a grain of salt.